Olauwers/Extended-Cepstral-Distance/README.md

 Bear in mind that this code is not meant as a fully working software package, but serves merely as an illustration accompanying the manuscript mentioned earlier.

 ##Reference
-When using this code or discussing results of the extended cepstral distance measure, please refer to https://arxiv.org/abs/1703.01923.
+When using this code or discussing results of the extended cepstral distance measure, please refer to [this preprint](https://arxiv.org/abs/1703.01923).